neonexus/sails-react-bootstrap-webpack/README.md

 + Setup for Webpack auto-reload dev server.
 + Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
 + Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
 + Schema validation and enforcement for `PRODUCTION`.
-This repo is setup for `MySQL`.
+This repo is set up for `MySQL`.
 If you plan to use a different datastore, you will likely want to disable the schema validation and enforcement feature inside [`config/bootstrap.js`](config/bootstrap.js).
 See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.

 ## How to Use
 This repo is not installable via `npm`.
-Instead, Github provides a handy "Use this template" (green) button at the top of this page.
+Instead, GitHub provides a handy "Use this template" (green) button at the top of this page.
 That will create a special fork of this repo (so there is a single, init commit, instead of the commit history from this repo).

 ### Configuration
 In the `config` folder, there is the `local.js.sample` file, which is meant to be copied to `local.js`.
 This file (`local.js` not the sample) is ignored by Git, and intended for use in local development, NOT remote servers.
 Generally one would use environment variables for remote server configuration (and this repo is already setup to handle environment variable configuration for both DEV and PROD).
 See: [config/env/development.js](config/env/development.js) and [config/env/production.js](config/env/production.js).